-0. General Membership Meetings of this unit shall be held at least 3 times per year.
+20. General Membership Meetings of this unit shall be held at least 3 times per year.
 The purpose of these meetings is to adopt the annual budget, approve the standing rules, elect the nominating committee, and elect officers in accordance with the WSPTA By-laws.

-21. The proposed annual budget shall be submitted by the Board of Directors to the Membership for approval at the last General Membership meeting of the school year by a majority vote of PTSA members.
+21. The proposed annual budget and standing rules shall be submitted by the Board of Directors to the Membership for approval at the last General Membership meeting of the school year by a majority vote of PTSA members.

 22. Voting delegates to the Lake Washington PTSA Council shall be the President and three authorized delegates, for a total four, according to the State Uniform By-Laws and the Standing Rules of the Lake Washington PTSA Council 28.